-In 2018, 3 Local DSPs were set up in Lancashire, Heart of the South West and the West Midlands.
-DCMS invited all other Local Enterprise Partnerships and Mayoral Combined Authorities to submit Expressions of Interest to form a Local DSP pilot.
-A further 3 regions were selected, including the South East.
+In 2018, three Local DSPs were set up in Lancashire, Heart of the South West and the West Midlands.
+The Department for Digital, Culture, Media & Sport (DCMS) invited all other LEPs and Mayoral CAs to submit Expressions of Interest to form a Local DSP pilot.
+A further three regions were selected, including the South East (Read more here).

 We’ll be regularly updating stakeholders across Kent, Essex and East Sussex about progress, sharing information about offers from regional and national DSP partners to help improve residents’ digital skills and inviting support from partners and individuals.

 COVID-19 Response Update (27th March)

 The NHS are looking to develop a list of provider organisations and companies/individuals that are able to provide help and support through the current pandemic, for example around digitally upskilling staff and service users and setting up/enabling remote consultations etc. They’re looking to build a register of digital, data and technology professionals that would be a starting point to enable the health service to understand who might be available to them and to then work up specific projects.
 The idea is that the NHS could develop a ‘digital passport’ to enable individuals to work within the health system and specific organisations.
 It will also enable the NHS to understand the additional capacity they may be able to call upon in future crises.
 If you or your organisation can help, please email firstname.lastname@example.org, giving information about individuals’ Job title/role, qualifications and professional membership, key skills, health sector experience and location/scope.

 South East Digital Skills Partnership – Response to COVID-19 Outbreak (23rd March 2020)